 Presenting findings at scientific conferences is an important aspect of our project.
 This provides a platform to share our results with a broader audience of experts, researchers, and decision-makers in climate change, health, and sustainability.
 We aim to engage with a diverse group of individuals and institutions who may be able to use our findings to inform their work, policies, and decision-making[63].

-The conferences we plan to attend will be local and international, providing opportunities to share our findings with a broader audience and receive feedback from experts from different regions and perspectives.
+We plan to attend local and international conferences, providing opportunities to share our findings with a broader audience and receive feedback from experts from different regions and perspectives.
 The presentations will be structured to effectively communicate our results, including the methods used, main findings, and their implications for policy and practice.
-This will help promote the use of evidence-based practices and contribute to advancing knowledge in the field.
+This will help promote evidence-based practices and contribute to advancing knowledge in the field.

 Participating in scientific conferences will allow us to contribute to the scientific community, establish new collaborations and partnerships, and provide opportunities to learn from others working in the field.